-No matter which way you choose, the following dialog box for code definition will always appear:
+The following dialog box for code definition will appear:

 Type the name of the new code into the text field in the upper part of the window (MAXQDA allows a length of 63 characters for a code name).
+As soon as I start typing the first character in the text field, a list of suggestions of already existing code appears below the text field.
 You can select a color attribute for the new code below.

 If you want to define subcodes, click on the green plus sign that appears when you move the mouse over the desired parent code:

 Alternatively, you can right-click a code and select New Code from the context menu.
-You can also create a new code using the Alt+N (Windows) or cmd+option+N keyboard shortcut (Mac) or the New code icon in the toolbar.
-Note, however, that the blue focus must be on the code for which you want to create a subcode.
+You can also create a new code using the Alt+N (Windows) or ⌘+⌥+N keyboard shortcut (macOS) or the New code icon in the toolbar.
+Note, however, that the highlight must be on the code for which you want to create a subcode.